SCBWI Impact and Legacy Fund Independent Bookstore Grant

 • A $1,000 grant

-• Offered to three independently owned bookstores
+• Offered to three independently-owned bookstores

 Criteria

-• Owned by one person
+• Owned by three or fewer people

 • Corporations with five or fewer shareholders